sjunges/rubicon/README.md

 ```

-## How to run Rubicon on own files?
+## How can I run Rubicon on my own files?